ravikirankalal/rust-d3/README.md

 - `src/lib.rs`: Main library code.
 - `tests/`: Integration tests.

+## Crisp-Pixel Strategy
+To ensure sharp rendering on high-DPR (Device Pixel Ratio) displays, the Axis component includes a crisp-pixel strategy.
+By default, this feature adjusts positions by half a pixel to align with device pixels, preventing blurred lines.
+This can be customized using the `device_pixel_ratio` setter.

 ## Contributing
 Contributions are welcome!
 Please open issues or pull requests for discussion.